Kurt Floericke: Life and work

+Floericke was born in Zeitz to Kurt Paul from Brandenburg and Selma Berta née Hüller from Thuringia.
+He became interested in nature early and went to study the natural sciences in Marburg and Breslau.
 From 1889, Floericke studied natural sciences in Breslau and Marburg and he gained a doctorate in 1893 in Marburg with a thesis on the bird fauna of Silesia and worked as an assistant to Richard Greef.
+He spent 1894 to spring 1897 in Rossiten where he founded an association for bird enthusiasts, Verein vergnügter Vogelfreunde.
+Floericke hoped to establish a research station but he was unable to raise funds.
+In 1897, Johannes Thienemann was able to raise funds and took over Floericke's project.
+Floericke also separated from his wife, who married Thienemann.
+Disappointed by all this Floericke began to travel across Bosnia, Herzegovina, Bulgaria, Cyprus, Asia Minor and Palestine.
+He remained a harsh critic of Thienemann.
 He then extended his studies to east and south-east Europe, North Africa, the Middle East, and South America.
 In 1902, he moved to Vienna, where he made a living as an author.
-His financial position was assured when he became the editor and owner of Kosmos Die Zeitschrift für alle Freunde der Natur ("Kosmos Magazine for the Friends of Nature 1904-, Stuttgart).
-Floericke inspired the formation of the Süddeutsche Vogelwarte, the South German Ornithological Institute.
+He also married Melanie Reiß (1881-1971).
+His financial position was assured when he became the editor and owner of Kosmos Die Zeitschrift für alle Freunde der Natur ("Kosmos Magazine for the Friends of Nature" 1904-, Stuttgart).
+Floericke inspired the formation of the Süddeutsche Vogelwarte, the South German Ornithological Institute and was involved in establishing a bird observatory at Radolfzell on Lake Constance.
+He promoted the view that nature was self-regulating and did not need management by humans.
+During World War I, he wrote on the wartime powers, campaigns and battles.